Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 3–5 times per week

-This is not a replacement for altitude exposure, but if the rest of your training is dialed, it can be a useful addition.
+This is not a replacement for acclimatization or the specific training mentioned above, but if the rest of your training is dialed, it can be a useful addition.

 The Big Picture